Veleth/Thesis/notes.md

 Language?
 Front page?
 count per chapter or subchapter?

+debugging; testing (vega/skipfish for security) buffer overflow;

+grading sheet - faculty website/prof. Cichon
+not too many UML - flowchart better emphasis on important stuff i.e. safe generation etc

+### Questions Vol. 2:
+How to link appendices?

+What to keep in the introduction, what to keep in case study?
+Repetitions will happen.

+Communication/message examples - how to show them?

+Header/message detailed examples?
+Listing? one example ok, details can be included in appendices

+Paper deadline?
+2 jan.

+Code deadline?
+same, everything is submitted; appropriate size and name; check every char of the thesis title

+Code submission?
+ASAP

+Code/paper changes after submission?
+No changes in ASAP, .zip is sent.

+Doxygen docstrings or not?

+MSc studies -

+Code testing?
+Vega/skipfish have other uses than http servers?

+### Notes (2):
+Case study - mention that all commits are sent by the users before being sent to them and why one user's input is essentially random
+End problem overview after 3 paragraphs, include `building blocks` paragraph or a couple, and add `possible solutions` subsection

+Don't be afraid of long captions in flowcharts, describe images in the text (tix)

+CD contents - first appendix - pdf file with the thesis, source codes + documentation (where)
 ### Cons notes:
 [x] user name change notification
 [x] server DDOS protection (message buffer and outgoing message queue with delay)